ss2cp/AI_5_Naive_Bayes_Classifier/README.md

 ![alt tag](https://raw.githubusercontent.com/ss2cp/AI_HW5/master/results/Discrete.png)

-Then we implemented the continuous cases and the probability functions with the discrete cases, and combining the two.
+Then I implemented the continuous cases and combined the probability functions with the discrete cases.

 ![alt tag](https://raw.githubusercontent.com/ss2cp/AI_HW5/master/results/Both.png)

-##Results

 ##Analysis
+Not surprisingly, the algorithm with continuous taken into consideration is more effective than the one without.
+Our original algorithm has an average of 0.773 correction rate of 100 random trials, whereas the new algorithm has 0.782 on average.
+There is a 0.009 of improvement on correct rate.
+The improvement is not too significant.

+The testing results we saw throughout this project demonstrated that this algorithm rely mostly on discrete variables than continuous variables.
+One of the reasons could be that some of the continuous variables are all 0s.

+Overall, this project demonstrated that NaiveBayes algorithm is very easy to implement and gives a pretty reliable result.